 Consider using or modifying the sample messages below.
 They may be best for text messages, but are easily edited for use in other formats.

 Needing Catch-up vaccine: [PRACTICE NAME] is contacting you as our records indicate that your child is overdue for a vaccine.
 Please call [PRACTICE PHONE NUMBER] today to schedule your child’s vaccination.
-Our office has implemented new protocols to keep your child safe during their visit.

 Auto-dialer or Text Vendors

 Following are examples of auto-dialer or text vendors.
 Please note: The AAP does not endorse or recommend specific products or brands.

 Social Media Graphics